Rakeshasery/SC26_imbalance_framework/README.md

 > **Artifact A1 (`DATA_Collection.py` + `RUN_Batch.py`) does NOT need to be
 > executed during evaluation.** It requires specialised GPU hardware and
-> approximately 45–55 hours of wall-clock time per full batch.
+> approximately 45–55 hours of wall-clock time per full batch for each node.
 Hardware
 > configuration details are withheld in accordance with SC26 double-anonymous
 > review guidelines and will be disclosed upon paper acceptance.
 >